jfxueX/bash/commands/local/sed.md

 Click here to get file: [grep3c.sh](http://www.grymoire.com/Unix/Scripts/grep3c.sh)

 The
-"G" command makes it easy to have two copies of a line.
+`G` command makes it easy to have two copies of a line.
 Suppose you wanted to the convert the first hexadecimal number to uppercase, and don't want to use the script I described in an earlier column